broesie/beautiful-jekyll/tutorials/hass/tasker_integration/quick_toggles.md

 I recommend to buy the unlocked version, or to get a subscription to AutoApps (full pack, all unlocked + betas + alphas)

 ### Step 1: Checking your global variables
 Be sure before you start, that you have setup your tasker correctly, by creating global variables.
-This is explained here: https://github.com/broesie/Home-Assistant/blob/master/Tutorials/Tasker/Setting_Global_Variables.md
+See also how to:[configure Tasker for Home Assistant](https://broesie.github.io/tutorials/hass/tasker_integration/set_global_vars)

 ### Step 2: Check your tasks to control your devices
 In previous tutorials, was explained how to create seperate tasks to control your devices in Tasker.
 Be sure that you have created such tasks.
 It is explained here: https://github.com/broesie/Home-Assistant/blob/master/Tutorials/Tasker/Control_Hass_Devices.md